 Do you have a loved one or a close friend who’s struggling with addiction to drink or drugs?
 If so, you’ve maybe already started thinking about how to stage an intervention.

-Today, discover when an intervention might be necessary, and how to go about this the right way.
+Today, discover when an intervention might be necessary in our intervention guide, and how to go about this the right way.
 You could be giving your struggling loved one the best gift they could get this year.

 What Is an Intervention?